116 3rd St SE

 CEDAR RAPIDS — Tech giant Google has approached Linn County officials about a proposed data center project near Palo.

-The project was unveiled Monday during the Linn County Board of Supervisors’ work session, where supervisors also approved conducting a study to better understand how the project might affect the county’s water resources.
+The project was discussed Monday during the Linn County Board of Supervisors’ work session, where supervisors also approved conducting a study to better understand how the project might affect the county’s water resources.

-The project as proposed would include between one and six buildings to be constructed on land within unincorporated Linn County near the Duane Arnold Energy Center.
+The project as proposed would include up to six buildings built on land near the Duane Arnold Energy Center, which sits in unincorporated Linn County near Palo.
 No set timeline has been established, as the proposal still is in its early phases.

 “This is the first time the county is considering a data center, and the board wants to make sure that all of the things surrounding it are discussed in public,” said Darrin Gage, the county’s director of policy and administration.
 “Google has been nothing but receptive” to that.

-As those conversations progressed, Google was identified as the company behind the inquiry with particular interest in land generally located near the Duane Arnold site where NextEra Energy is currently working to restart the nuclear power plant.
-No exact parcels have yet been identified for data center development.
+As conversations progressed, Google was identified as the company behind the inquiry.
+No exact location has yet been identified for the development, although Google has expressed interest in land near the Duane Arnold site where NextEra Energy is working to restart the nuclear power plant.

 The first is a data center zoning code currently being drafted by county staff to formally outline how and where data centers could be constructed in Linn County.
 Nichols said the plan is to have that code ready by the end of the year.